What is goal setting?

 - Have your goal written down where you can see it.

-- Keeping a tally of the goals you have completed.
+- Keeping a tally of goals you have completed.

-- Have friends or family check in with you to keep yourself accountable.
+- Have friends, family, or academic mentors check in with you to keep yourself accountable.

 - Celebrate when you achieve milestones.